Taiwan Deploys AI Health Coach to 10 Million Citizens

 Can I use this if I live outside Taiwan?

-Will this replace my doctor?
+Will this replace doctors and nurses?